renrutoet/consumer-rights-task/README.md

 ## Usage instruction:

-After completing the setup (below), you will need to have the Strapi app running any time you want to edit content and view those changes.
+After completing the setup (below), you will need to have the Strapi app and the front end running any time you want to edit content and view those changes.

 ### Access the Admin UI